sphinx-doc/sphinx/doc/extdev/appapi.rst

 .. event:: env-check-consistency (app, env)

-   Emitted when Consistency checks phase.
-You can check consistency of metadata for whole of documents.
+   Emitted before caching the environment.

+   Here you can check for consistency of data in the environment, before it is stored.

    .. versionadded:: 1.6